 Every warehouse manager is, at one time or another, challenged by a space constraint.
-With real estate prices continually increasing, augmenting a warehouse’s usable space by physical expansion is often not economically feasible.
-Hence, if space is not managed optimally, it leads to decreased productivity and inefficient operations.
+With real estate prices sky rocketing, augmenting warehouse storage space by physical expansion is often not economically feasible.
+Hence, if space is not managed optimally, it leads to overall decreased productivity and inefficient operations.
 So, what do you do to ensure that you utilize the space in your warehouse in the best way possible?
 Here are a few ideas that will help you re-engineer your warehouse storage space:

-- DESIGNING WAREHOUSE STORAGE LAYOUT: Study and understand the requirements of the warehouse thoroughly before designing the storage and operations layout.
+1. DESIGNING WAREHOUSE STORAGE LAYOUT: Study and understand the requirements of the warehouse thoroughly before designing the storage and operations layout.
 Define the needs, strategic performance objectives and functional specifications; also anticipate future expansions, reorganizations and other possibilities.
-The plan should be developed in a team approach, with inputs from consultants, equipment suppliers and end users as well as from management, engineering, operations and finance.
-Making changes after the design and construction are completed will be a wasteful and expensive task.
+The plan should be developed in a team approach, with inputs from consultants, equipment suppliers and end users as well as from management, engineering, marketing, operations and finance.
+It will be a wasteful and expensive task to make changes after the design and construction gets completed.
 A few factors to consider while designing your warehouse storage layout:

 Regular inventory checks (e.g. every 3-6 months) are important to identify any slow-moving or ‘dead’ inventory that is occupying space.
 Such items need to be disposed off through discount sales or other similar rack methods.
 This frees up valuable space inside the warehouse that can be used for storage of more fast-moving and in-demand SKUs.
 Many software tools are available for effortless management of inventory, with high accuracy.

-Evidently, several factors are in play when we talk about getting the most of your warehouse storage.
-Not just the interior space, but the type, weight, size and quantity of materials to be stored, the racking system, material handling equipment and the skill level of warehouse personnel, all these and customer specific requirements/challenges should be considered as vital elements to make the most optimal warehouse storage and efficient operations.
+Evidently, several factors are in play when we talk about getting the most of your warehouse storage space.
+Not just the civil parameters, but the type, weight, size and quantity of materials to be stored, the racking system, material handling equipment and the skill level of warehouse personnel, all these and customer specific requirements/challenges should be considered to make the most optimal warehouse storage and efficient operations.

-We, at SILVER LINING, are specialists in creating most efficient and cost-effective storage solutions for our customers.
+We, at SILVER LINING, are specialists in designing, manufacturing and installing most efficient and cost-effective storage solutions for our diversified customers.